Governance artifacts

 - declare its canonical definitions explicitly;

-- distinguish definition, method, and application;
+- distinguish definition, method, clarification, and application;

-- make the relations between layers explicit;
+- make relations between layers explicit;

-- avoid implicit redefinition of a term outside its canonical page.
+- avoid implicit redefinition of a term outside its canonical page;

-6. Limits
+7. Limits

 This specification does not guarantee:

-- the compliance of third-party engines;
+- the compliance of external engines;

-- the stability of environments outside direct control.
+- the stability of environments outside direct control;